miller-me/lab-resources/Bulk_RNASeq_DifferentialExpression/Step_2_AbundanceQuant.md

 #### Generate counts matrices

 Now you can create your counts matrices to use downstream.
-Make sure you have the same `trinity` environment activated as you did above.
+Make sure you are on a compute node with `anaconda` loaded and have the same `trinity-env` environment activated as you did above.
 You will also need to load `R` into your environment:

 ``` bash
 $ module load R